HuskyHacks/MalAPIReader/README.md

 Reads and prints information from the website [MalAPI.io](https://malapi.io/)

 ```
-usage: MalAPIReader.py [-h] [--pe PE] [--look LOOK] [--verbose]
+usage: MalAPIReader.py [-h] [--pe PE] [--look LOOK] [--verbose] [--report]

 Read information from MalAPI.io for WinAPI information.

 optional arguments:
   -h, --help            show this help message and exit
   --pe PE, -p PE        Specify a PE to read.
-The WinAPI will be checked against MalAPI and information will be printed about the API if the information is
+The WinAPI will be checked against MalAPI and information will be printed about the API if the information is present.
-                        present.
   --look LOOK, -l LOOK  Look up an API by name and print all information.
   --verbose, -v         Increase verbosity of output
+  --report, -r          Write report to the reports directory

 ```